(1) Transparent and detailed recruitment process

 Applicants have access to all the information they need for the recruitment process on The Franklin website, including key dates, guidance on what to include in a personal statement and how to choose an appropriate referee.
-We will also be hosting a Q&A session for interested applicants, and there is also a Questions section for other questions.
-For further enquiries, please email us at firstname.lastname@example.org.
+We will also host Q&A sessions for interested applicants, and there is also a Questions section for other questions.
+For further enquiries, please email us at email@example.com.

 We have developing a recruitment stage in which the most talented and enthusiastic students can be shortlisted for interview through their academic merit and aptitude alone.
 To facilitate this, the assessor panel reviewing Franklin PhD applications will have no knowledge of an applicant’s gender, cultural background, disabilities, ethnicity, caring responsibilities, immigration status, socio-economic background or age.
 This information will only be available to non-assessing staff to understand the demographics of applicants, and better target groups of people we are currently not reaching with our engagement campaigns.